noelmcloughlin/linkml-project-copier/README.md

 The directory layout has changed a lot with the v0.2.0 release.
 Series 0.1.x had still the directory layout from linkml-project-cookiecutter.
-For the update, some directories have to be cleaned up.
+For the update some directories have to be cleaned up.
 Since copier can't do this automatically, you have to do the following steps manually:

 * **Before running the update**: Run `just clean` to remove the folder `docs`